-The Banking Group's hedge accounting relationships is exposed to the USD LIBOR interest rate benchmark, which is subject to cessation.
+The Banking Group's hedge accounting relationships are exposed to the USD Libor interest rate benchmark, which is subject to cessation.
 In addition to interest rate risk, the Banking Group is also exposed to foreign exchange risk and potentially in the future, additional basis risk as market conventions develop and evolve.
 The nominal amount of hedging instruments affected by the interest rate benchmark reform is outlined below.
+The transition of these instruments to a new reference rate is not expected to have a material impact.